mykle714/MMSalesforceGsuite/README.md

 Note the ID of spreadsheet (newUserSheetID)
-TODO: Make the generation of this spreadsheet automated
+TODO: Make the generation of this spreadsheet automated Why do these things have to be automated if theyre for the one time setup for a new chapter?

 11. Create a “UserSuspension” spreadsheet owned by admin (note ID “userSuspensionSheetID”)